DecisionsDev/odm-ondocker/docs/README_standalone.md

+# Standalone Tutorial

 This tutorial explains how to build and start a docker image that includes all the IBM Operational Decision Manager components in one container.